meshy/framewirc/README.md

 As most of your handlers will not need to deal with every message that comes in, we can remove the boilerplate of `if message.command == MYCOMMAND` through use of the decorators in the `filters` module.
-The `command_whitelist` filter only allows messages through to the handler that are in its whitelist.
-The `command_blacklist` does the opposite. eg:
+The `allow` filter only allows messages through to the handler that are in its whitelist.
+The `deny` filter does the opposite. eg:

 ```python
 # Rather than this: